 High Court and County Court jurisdiction

 2 The jurisdiction of the High Court, Family Court and the County Court to make charging orders is set out in section 1(2) of the 1979 Act.

 Transfer following receipt of objections to an application for a charging order

-3. Where the application is made to the County Court Money Claims Centre the court must, (and in any other case the court may) on receipt of written evidence from any person who wishes to oppose an application for a charging order, transfer the application to the judgment debtor’s home court.
+3. Where the application is made to the Civil National Business Centre the court must, (and in any other case the court may) on receipt of written evidence from any person who wishes to oppose an application for a charging order, transfer the application to the judgment debtor’s home court.

 Discharge or variation of order – rule 73.10B

 3A.
 Section 3(5) of the 1979 Act and regulation 51(4) of the 1992 Regulations provide that the court may at any time, on the application of the judgment debtor, or of any person interested in any property to which the order relates, or (where the 1992 Regulations apply) of the authority, make an order discharging or varying the charging order.

 Enforcement of charging orders by sale – rule 73.10C

 4.1 The County Court has jurisdiction to determine a claim under rule 73.10C for the enforcement of a charging order if the amount owing under the charge does not exceed the County Court limit.